Darkrizer2705/AirStrikeGame/README.md

 ## Common Issues

-1. If images do not load:

-   * Make sure the images folder is present in the project root
-   * Check image file names and paths
+1. Game does not open when double-clicking JAR:

+   * Java must be installed
+   * Try running using: java -jar AirStrikeGame.jar

-2. If audio does not play:
+2. Images or audio not loading:

-   * Ensure audio files are in the audio folder
+   * Ensure images and audio folders are in the same directory as the JAR file
-   * Prefer .wav format

 3. Class not found error:

-   * Run commands from the project root directory
-   * Ensure bin folder exists
+   * Ensure correct package name: airstrike

 ---

 ## Notes

-1. No external libraries are used
-2. Only Java AWT and Swing packages are used
+1. Only Java AWT and Swing are used
+2. No external libraries
-3. Project is suitable for academic labs and viva exams
+3. Suitable for academic labs and viva

 ---